alextsagkas/Personal-Webpage/README.md

 ## Storage

-The data for the portfolio and the timeline sections are stored in `src/data/data` folder.
+The data for the projects and the timeline sections are stored in `src/data/data` folder.
 Therefore, in every section the Component maps to the data array a ComponentItem each time, so as to construct the whole section.

 ## Contact Form